Poem: When it comes

 Poetry curated by Utah poet laureate Lisa Bickmore.

-This poem appears in the January/February issue of Deseret Magazine.
+This story appears in the January/February 2024 issue of Deseret Magazine.
 Learn more about how to subscribe.